-- You need to make the preferment at least a month before you need to make the hearts.
+- You need to make the preferment at least a month before you want to make the hearts.

 - In a bowl, combine honey and all-purpose flour until homogenous.

-- Put it in a sealable container and put it somewhere dark and cool for at least a month, and up to three.
+- Put it in a sealable container somewhere dark and cool for a month and up to three months.

 Make the dough

-- Put the egg yolks in a small bowl and mix in the ammonium carbonate.
+- Put the egg yolks in a small bowl and mix the ammonium carbonate into the eggs.

-- Mix the potassium bicarbonate into 2 tablespoons of water.
+- Mix the potassium bicarbonate into two tablespoons of water.

 - Knead the dough well.
-You can do it by hand or maschine.
+You can do it by hand or by machine.
 It takes from 5-7 minutes.

 Bake the hearts

 - Cut the hearts and put them on a cookie sheet covered in parchment paper.
-Re-roll the dough and cut our more hearts.
+Re-roll the dough and cut out more hearts.
 Continue until you have no dough left.
-This dough will make about 20 hearts with the cookie cutter that I am linking.
+This dough will make 20 hearts with the cookie cutter I am linking.
 That's about 3 cookie sheets worth.

 - Bake them for 8 to 10 minutes until there is no mark when you press your finger lightly into the heart.
 Leave them to cool on a wire rack.

-- They are hard as rocks right after they are baked.
-Put them in a container and cover it with a wet (but not dripping) dish towel and put them in the fridge for 3 to 4 days.
+- The cookies will be rock hard right after baking.
+Put them in a container, and cover them with a wet (but not dripping) dishtowel; put them in the fridge for 3 to 4 days.